Substitute Teacher Infuriates Parents Telling First Graders Santa Is Not Real

 “A grown woman tried to crush our 6-year-old’s spirit, along with the spirits of the other 22 kids in CH’s 1st Grade class.
 Many of us parents have been doing damage control since the kids get home from school today,” said Simek.

-In response to the situation Cedar Hill Elementary School principal, Michael J. Raj wrote a letter to parents to apologize for the way the substitute handled the class, according to USA Today.
+In response to the situation, Cedar Hill Elementary School principal Michael J. Raj wrote a letter to parents to apologize for the way the substitute handled the class, according to USA Today.
 He explained that the sub had used “poor judgment” and then empathized with their situation.

 “As a father of four myself, I am truly aware of the sensitive nature of this announcement,” Raj wrote.

 Also, the school district Montville Schools Superintendent Rene Rovtar released a statement that said the details left her “troubled and disheartened.”